mal2017/ptera/README.md

 This pipeline requires a `resources` folder which should be downloaded and placed in the pipeline directory (level with `config/` for example).

+## Test Mode

+Note that by default `RUN_TYPE=TEST`.
+This is useful for testing individual pipeline components (i.e. subworkflows or the initial portions of the main workflow), but due to the difficulty of making sure equivalent strain samples are always processed in the test dataset for each subworkflow, test mode is not guaranteed to complete the full workflow (main wf + subworkflows).

 ## Running the pipeline

 ```bash